Britain aims to be first Western country to issue sovereign Islamic bond

 LONDON Prime Minister David Cameron made a bid to position London as a leading hub for Islamic finance on Tuesday, announcing plans for Britain to become the first Western country to issue a sovereign sukuk, or Islamic bond.

-Britain's push to promote itself as a leading Islamic finance hub comes as competition heats up with other financial centres in Asia, led by Malaysia, and in the Middle East.
+Britain's push to promote itself as a leading Islamic finance hub comes as competition heats up with other financial centers in Asia, led by Malaysia, and in the Middle East.

-Britain first announced plans for a sovereign sukuk five years ago but that issue never materialised as the country's Debt Management Office decided the structure was too expensive.
+Britain first announced plans for a sovereign sukuk five years ago but that issue never materialized as the country's Debt Management Office decided the structure was too expensive.

 The new proposal is less than a fifth of the size of the original and is designed to boost London's status rather than to diversify Britain's investor base.